 In 2014, a further two schools were added to the program with a partnership forming between SDN 8 Sugian in East Lombok and Lady of Fatima in Rosebud, Victoria.

-As part of the program, a number of teachers from Australia have visited their sister schools in Lombok and the hope is that Indonesia teachers will also get the opportunity to visit their sister schools in Australia.
+As part of the program, a number of teachers from Australia have visited their sister schools in Lombok and the hope is that Indonesian teachers will also get the opportunity to visit their sister schools in Australia.

 - To promote friendship among students and teachers